-Dr. Tom Margham who works with Arthritis Research UK.
+Dr. Tom Margham worked at length with Arthritis Research UK.
 Through those links he recruited patients to a study being run by Southampton University looking into patient education for patients with low literacy levels who have arthritis.
 Patients with gout were recruited to talk about their experiences of living with gout – this resource is now live at healthtalkonline.org.
-He also has bid successfully for the Tower Hamlets Primary Care Innovation Fund on a project that will happen over the next year.

-Virginia Patania, our very own Practice Manager, authored a food blog earning excellent reviews.
+Virginia Patania, our very own Transformation Partner, authored a food blog earning excellent reviews.
 The blog is composed of every single food item which she consumed over the course of one year and the stories behind each one of them.
 The blog is featured on Blog Spot, aptly named, ‘Eating the Year’: 365 Days, 1964 Photos…

 Continued professional development

 Our GPs are constantly keeping up to date with new research and medical developments.
 The Practice runs successful bi-monthly Protected Learning Times, which keep all members of clinical staff up to date with clinical issues and current audits.
 We work in a network with other Practices, and attend external educational meetings within the network or promoted by our Primary Care Trust.

 Our non-clinical staff also benefits from regular Protected Learning Times, where issues ranging from Customer Services to the administration of new clinical services are covered.
 Staff also benefits from the development of a personal development plan, progress on which is reviewed annually.